SaintSkeeta/Hedgehog.SC71Upgrade/README.md

 Sitecore 7.1 fixes this.... but the installation Post step (using Sitecore 7.0's configs and code) can't find any Actions and Conditions used by the Rules....as it's doing a `linksDatabase.GetReferrers(ruleItem)`.

+If the code *could* find the linked Actions and Conditions...it would appropriately setup the 'Rules Context' for it (the Source for the field).
+But because the code fails, the 'Rules Context' is never set properly...and your Actions and Conditions aren't available in the Rules field where they should be.

 ## What does the fix do? ##
 The fix is basically telling Sitecore's Links Database how to properly deal with Rules fields.
 It's a duplicate of Sitecore 7.1's RulesField code, self contained in the `Hedgehog.SC71Upgrade.DLL`.<br />
 The Installation Post Steps can then correctly find the links between Rules fields and Actions and Conditions.... so it can update the Rules Context items appropriately.